gabesargeant/blog/gabrielsargeant/content/posts/graph1/index.md

 *cracks knuckles*

-**Time to unleash the power of machine learning**
+**Time to solve a sort of solved problem...maybe**

-Kidding, the title was click bait.
-There's no ML in what I'm doing here.
-The ASGS will be present, but no ML.
-Just plain ole regular graph and tree traversal algorithms.
-Sorry :P

-First I've got to find the data.
-And my god, it's very, very tricky to find ASGS allocation files.
+First off, I've got to find the data.
+And my god, it's very tricky to find ASGS allocation files.
 Usually, you'd head to ABS to find these things.
-But now they live on data.gov.au.
-I didn't save the link when I help my friend out and it was actually pretty hard finding them again a second time.
+But now the files live on https://data.gov.au.
+I didn't save the link when I helped my friend them, and it was actually pretty challenging finding them again a second time.

-Im zeroing in on the 2016 areas for fun.
-Which can be found here.
+Good news, I found it.
+I'm zeroing in on the 2016 areas for this post.
 [ASGS Allocation Files (2016)](https://data.gov.au/dataset/ds-dga-d056f2ed-faa7-4140-b950-6cccfb72e3fd/details?q=asgs%20(2016)).

 **What I think I'm trying to build**

 I think I want to build
-1. something to consume the ASGS and turn it a graph.
+1. Something to consume the ASGS and turn it a graph.
 2. Create a search webservice that interacts with that graph.
-3. And for that graph to be storable so I can then use it like database file elsewhere.
+3. And for that graph to be storable so I can then use it like a database file.

-If this seems vauge, it is.
+If this seems vague, it is.
 Wish me luck.

 **Starting**